For Danielle Dyce, caring for the elderly has been a constant in her life.

 The 55-year-old has always liked to work with residents with dementia.

 “I just have this affinity with them.
 I like to be their voice and advocate for them,” she says.

 “I’ve been appalled with some of the things I’ve seen….
 Residents so drugged up because people didn’t know how to deal with their behavioural symptoms.
 I made it my mission to find ways to change their behaviour without medication.”

-Given her interest and experience, signing up for the University of Tasmania’s Bachelor of Dementia Care seemed like a logical next step for Danielle.
+Given her interest and experience, signing up for the Wicking Dementia Research and Education Centre's Bachelor of Dementia Care seemed like a logical next step for Danielle.